By Atom | Feb 1, 2023, 3:35 PM

 Chelmsford County High School is the only grammar school in Essex which is not a member of the CSSE.
 This school creates its own 11 plus test and has a separate admissions process.

-All of the fully-selective grammar schools in Hertfordshire are members of the South West Herts Schools Consortium:
+Seven schools are members of the South West Herts Schools Consortium:

 These schools use a mixture of test providers, using both GL Assessment and individual schools’ own tests.